-Interstellar grains range in size from large molecules to micrometers or larger and are believed to be made of a mixture of silicates, iron compounds, carbon compounds, and water frozen into ice.
-Astronomers deduce the presence of these substances from their spectral lines, which are seen in starlight that has passed through dense dust clouds.
-Moreover, a few hardy interstellar dust grains, including tiny diamonds, have been found in ancient meteorites.
+a few hardy interstellar dust grains, including tiny diamonds, have been found in ancient meteorites.
 This direct evidence from grains and the data from spectral lines shows that the elements occur in proportions similar to those we observe in the Sun.
 This is additional evidence that the Sun and its planets could have formed from an interstellar cloud.

-The cloud began its transformation into the Sun and planets when the gravitational attraction between the particles in the densest parts of the cloud caused it to collapse inward, as shown in figure 8.11.
+The cloud began its transformation into the Sun and planets when the gravitational attraction between the particles in the densest parts of the cloud caused it to collapse inward, as illustrated in figure 8.11.
 The collapse may have been triggered by a star exploding nearby or by a collision with another cloud.
 But regardless of its initial cause, the infall was not directly to the center.
 Instead, because the cloud was rotating, it flattened.
 Flattening occurred because rotation retarded the collapse perpendicular to the cloud's rotation axis.
 A similar effect happens in an old-fashioned pizza parlor where the chef flattens the dough by tossing it into the air with a spin.